 Just like renting, the value of buying your own home is primarily psychological, and the good that it brings on a psychological level cannot be overstated.
 Having a personal space of your own is always comforting.
 You get to decide how you want to spruce up your place, you have a say in where things go, you won’t need to worry about your landlord hounding you for monthly rentals and most importantly, you make your own rules.
 You are the boss of your house.

 The psychological value of owning a place carries a heavier weight if you’re thinking about starting your own family.
 It’ll be the place for your family and many generations to come.

 Buying a home is one of the most tedious things you’ll ever face as an adult.
 There is a reason people say buying a home is a painstaking affair.
-Even after saving up and purchasing a home, you’ll have to tank additional costs.
+Even after saving up and purchasing a home, you’ll have to tank upfront expenses, ongoing expenses, additional and hidden costs.
 And we’re not talking about renovations, furnishings and moving homes; we mean closing costs.

 All these on top of a 10% down payment upfront and a 35-year mortgage tenure.
 But here’s the biggest reason people buy a property – To build equity.
 Building equity is the crème de la crème of property investment.
 Many aspire to own a property because the financial returns are promising, which is also why the general crowd believes every cent you spend should yield some form of return.

 Determining your equity is simple.
 Assuming your house is valued at RM500,000, you owe RM300,000 on your mortgage.
 Equity is determined by subtracting the mortgage value from your property value, which in this case is RM200,000.
 What can you do with RM200,000?
 Well,